 Mississippi has never lacked creative talent, especially when it comes to music and literature.
 But the songwriters who bring together those abilities are unsung heroes of the state’s creative economy.

-The Mississippi Songwriters Festival will celebrate the people who write music for some of the biggest names in country music when more than 100 of the most successful writers meet in Ocean Springs on Sept.
+The Mississippi Songwriters Festival, which currently is running at a concert venue in Tampa, will celebrate the people who write music for some of the biggest names in country music when more than 100 of the most successful writers meet in Ocean Springs on Sept.
 16-17 to perform.

 Now in its seventh year, the festival puts the often-faceless names behind the hits in the limelight for a series of performances and workshops.